ryanflannery/vitunes/README.md

 vitunes.  ...and myself, 18 months from now when I dive back into vitunes.

-For list of current todo's, known bug's, or other stuff to work on, grep the source for TODO's and FIXME's.
-Note that "XXX" is used only for important notes.
-For longer stuff (big, long-term TODO's), there's an up-to-date list at the bottom of this file.
+For list of current todo's, known bug's, or other stuff to work on, grep the source for `TODO`s and `FIXME`s.
+Note that `XXX` is used only for important notes.
+For longer stuff (big, long-term to-do's), there's an up-to-date list at the bottom of this file.

 Below you'll find 3 sections.